 By contrast, the “dark web” is a shadowy network of anonymous servers that communicate far below the surface level of the internet.
 By altering IP addresses and sending information through a series of complex paths, the dark web makes it much more difficult to trace the origin of a particular piece of data.

 This anonymity makes the dark web a haven for people engaged in criminal activity over the internet, such as child pornography, terrorism, and data theft.

 Help for Computer Crime Charges

 The foregoing case demonstrates how far federal agents are willing to go to accuse someone of committing a crime online.
 If you have been charged with a computer or internet crime, you need the help of an experienced Dallas Child Pornography Criminal Defense Lawyers.
-If you’ve been charged with Child Pornography, contact Broden and Mickelsen to discuss your case in private.
+If you’ve been charged with Child Pornography, contact Broden & Mickelsen, LLP to discuss your case in private.

 Broden & Mickelsen, LLP

 2600 State St Dallas, Texas 75204

 Main Phone: (214) 720-9552